nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Editing an order in a filtered order list using command aliases.

-    1. Prerequisites: Orders filtered using `filterorder` command with at least 1 order listed.
+    1. Prerequisites: Orders filtered using `filterorder` command with at least 1 order listed. <br>
        Example: `filterorder pending`

     2. Test case: `edito 2 q/22` <br>